Architecture of the Philippines

+Pre-Hispanic era

+Varying Austronesian architecture existed all throughout Southeast Asia, including what would later become the Philippines.
+These varying styles exist within different Austronesian ethnic groups but what they have in common is the use of organic materials, thatch roofing, and often being raised by posts or stilts to avoid floods.

 Civic works

 Rice terraces

 For years the mountainous province of Ifugao have been carefully cultivated with terraced fields.
 These rice terraces illustrate the ability of human culture to adapt to new social and climate pressures as well as to implement and develop new ideas and technologies.
 They also epitomize a harmonic, sustainable relationship between humans and their environment.
 The structures' original builders used stone and mud walls to carefully carve and construct terraces that could hold flooded pond fields for the cultivation of rice.
 They also established a system to water these plots by harvesting water from mountaintop forests.
 These engineering feats were done by hand as was the farming itself.

 Maintenance of the rice terraces reflects a primarily cooperative approach of the whole community which is based on detailed knowledge of the rich diversity of biological resources existing in the Ifugao agro-ecosystem, a finely tuned annual system respecting lunar cycles, zoning and planning, extensive soil conservation, and mastery of a complex pest control regime based on the processing of a variety of herbs, accompanied by religious rituals and tribal culture.

 Although popularly known as and listed by UNESCO as a World Heritage site believed to be older than 2,000 years, recent research suggests that the terraces may in fact be approximately 400 years old.